How Do I Apply for Financial Aid?

 Each class is led by a certified First Tee Coach that has been taught The First Tee Life Skills Experience curriculum.
 All coaches are equipped to create positive relationships that inspire young people to look to their future, set goals and discover their individual potential.
 Many of our classes are led by PGA professionals, and all are assisted by volunteer coaches.
 Our goal is to have an 8:1 ratio so that every participant gets the support and guidance needed to be successful.

-Our Code of Conduct; Coaches encourage young people to follow these behaviors while at The First Tee and in all aspects of life.
+What is The First Tee Code of Conduct?
+Coaches encourage young people to follow these behaviors while at The First Tee and in all aspects of life.

 - Respect For Myself